-The ankle, subtalar and metatarsophalangeal joints are the common joints for injections.
+The ankle, subtalar, and metatarsophalangeal joints are the common joints for injections.
 An ultrasound or X-ray may be used to help guide the injection.
 In addition, fluid can be drawn from the joint before an injection and sent for testing.
-The symptoms of infection, gout and autoimmune disease can be similar, and lab testing can help determine a diagnosis.
+The symptoms of infection, gout, and autoimmune disease can be similar, and lab testing can help determine a diagnosis.

 You may be asked to remain in the office for 30 minutes or so to be observed for side effects of the injection.
 You may be instructed to avoid or limit activity for a day or so after the injection.
-Your foot and ankle orthopaedic specialist may prescribe other medication, splinting or physical therapy as part of your treatment plan.
+Your foot and ankle orthopaedic surgeon may prescribe other medication, splinting, or physical therapy as part of your treatment plan.
 Your specialist will tell you when to schedule your next appointment.

-Potential complications include infection at the injection site, infection of the joint, tenderness, swelling and warmth.
+Potential complications include infection at the injection site, infection of the joint, tenderness, swelling, and warmth.
 There can sometimes be nerve or blood vessel injury, or damage to the joint surfaces.

 When corticosteroids are used, they may cause loss of skin pigment or thinning of the skin.
 Corticosteroids also can cause weakening of a nearby ligament or tendon with the possibility of complete tears.
 This medication also may temporarily increase blood sugar and disrupt the body’s own steroid hormone balance, particularly in patients with hormone disorders.

 Local anesthetic may cause flushing, hives, chest or abdominal discomfort, and nausea.
-Viscosupplements, substances that act like naturally occurring joint fluid, may cause joint pain, swelling and inflammation.
+Viscosupplements, substances that act like naturally occurring joint fluid, may cause joint pain, swelling, and inflammation.
 Contrast agent may cause allergic reaction.